jackrobertscott/icetea/README.md

 ### Router

+Structured and intuitive routing which allows you to easily create routes and manage the events related to those routes.

 Considerations in design:

 - Routing into a component can be aborted by checking data on a routes `enter` method.